 As part of our ongoing work to enable housing to reach the market more quickly, the City of Waterloo is developing a tool to streamline development approvals along a portion of the Erb Street Corridor.
 This tool is called a Community Planning Permit System (CPPS) and is a land use planning tool which combines Zoning By-law Amendments, Minor Variances and Site Plan applications into one single streamlined application and approval process.
 Once the Community Planning Permit By-law is in effect, there are no third-party appeals.
 This means that only the applicant, the Minister, and certain public bodies can appeal decisions made by municipalities regarding the issuance of community planning permits.

-Take notice that the City of Waterloo has prepared a city-initiated application (Zoning By-law Amendment Application Z-26-06) to implement a Community Planning Permit By-law for the Erb Street Corridor and will hold an Open House (May 4) and Formal Public Meeting (May 11) in this regard.
-This application will repeal existing Zoning By-law 2018-050 for the project area and replace it with a Community Planning Permit By-law.
-The Community Planning Permit By-law establishes the permitted and discretionary land uses, development standards, variance thresholds, exemptions, and procedures for processing Community Planning Permit applications including public notice requirements, transition provisions, conditions of approval and the requirements for facilities, services and matters.
+Council passed the Community Planning Permit By-law which establishes the permitted and discretionary land uses, development standards, variance thresholds, exemptions, and procedures for processing Community Planning Permit applications including public notice requirements, transition provisions, conditions of approval and the requirements for facilities, services and matters.
 The Community Planning Permit By-law is based on existing regulations in Zoning Bylaw 2018-50 with modifications to enable CPPS permissions as afforded by the Planning Act Ontario Regulation 173/16.
+Council also passed By-law No. 2026-035 which amends By-law No. 2025-080, being a by-law to delegate authority to execute documents, to provide the Director of Planning the ability to execute Community Planning Permit System agreements as appropriate.

 Interactive Location Map